 If this seems like nonsense, that’s fine.
 I grew up in the halls of MIT.
 I spent countless happy hours, playing with strobes and other toys in Doc Edgerton’s lab.
 That was my childhood context, and – even now – it’s part of who I am.

 So, I sometimes geek-out on innovative approaches to research.
-For me, nothing is too “out there” to consider.
-(Whether I take it seriously is another matter…)
+Nothing is too “out there” for me to consider.
+(Whether I take it seriously is another matter.)

 But, if anything in this makes sense to you, or you can put more of this puzzle together, I’m interested in your theories.
 Sometimes the “what if?” questions lead to the most fascinating answers.